NEight8/HomeAssistant/README.md

 This repository will hold yaml files and notes for my playing around with Home Assistant.

+esphome-web-basement.yaml should usually contain a working configuration for an ESP8266/BME280 combo.

 Useful resources:

 Peyanski's excellent tutorial:   https://peyanski.com/diy-temperature-sensor-for-home-assistant-with-bmp280/#How_to_get_ESPHome_Dashboard